-The bar & restaurant
+The bar & restaurant at The Gallivant

 While I don’t usually eat at the hotels that I am staying at (an old preconception that my dad had when I was a kid), I knew that I definitely wanted to try out their restaurant.
-The hotel is was smaller than I imagined, but not in a bad way at all.
-Therefore, the lobby, lounge, bar & restaurant spaces blend a bit together but that only adds to the cozy atmosphere all around.
-We ate dinner twice at their restaurant and we absolutely loved it.
+The hotel is smaller than I imagined, but not in a bad way at all.
+Therefore, the lobby, lounge, bar & restaurant spaces blend a bit together, but that only adds to the cozy atmosphere all around.
+We ate dinner twice at their restaurant, and we absolutely loved it.
 The wine list features a large portion of wines from England, especially from around the area.
-I tried a couple local sparkling and white wines as well as a local gin (spoiler alert, the Pinot Noir gin from Chapel Down is just so delicious that I brought a bottle home) and I really enjoyed all of them.
+I tried a couple of local sparkling and white wines as well as a local gin (spoiler alert, the Pinot Noir gin from Chapel Down is just so delicious that I brought a bottle home) and I really enjoyed all of them.
 The menu in itself is a very good selection of Britain’s finest, featuring freshly caught fish from Hastings or local cheeses from just a few miles away.
-There are only a handful of vegetarian dishes so beware of that but otherwise, the food is just fantastic!
+There are only a handful of vegetarian dishes so beware of that, but otherwise, the food is just fantastic!
 We ate a bit of everything and both my mum and I really enjoyed it.

 The bar has an amazing selection of spirits, from local gin to Japanese whiskey.
 We would usually order drinks before dinner and tuck away in one of their comfy chairs or take a nightcap and play board games by the fire.
 It was absolutely dreamy and such a nice way to relax and put our phones away for a few hours.